the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 **Participation and contribution process**:

-Considering the variety of different backgrounds and skills you members bring, describe how they can participate and start contributing.
+Considering the variety of different backgrounds and skills your members bring, describe how they can participate and start contributing.
 Provide clear opportunities for contributions, review, management, mentoring and support.
 Provide an overview of how different contributions or resources are connected and how new contributions will fit into existing materials.
 Provide a decision-making framework to facilitate discussions and reaching a shared conclusion.
 In the context of software, coding projects are as much about communication as they are about coding (if not more).
 Allow informed discussions when a particular project design has reached the end or when it is useful to update it for efficiency and sustainability.

-Describe how your research work is or will be published and how different stakeholders will be recognised.
+Describe how your research objects are available or will be published and how different stakeholders will be recognised.
-It helps everyone feel recognised for their contribution to the overall vision.
+It helps everyone feel appreciated and acknowledged for their contribution to the overall vision.

 <!--
 (pd-overview-repro-turingway)=